 }

-notificationDescriptors property
+notifications property

-A toolComponent object MAY contain a property named notificationDescriptors whose value is an array of zero or more unique (§3.7.2) reportingDescriptor objects (§3.42), each of which provides information about a notification provided by the tool component.
+A toolComponent object MAY contain a property named notifications whose value is an array of zero or more unique (§3.7.2) reportingDescriptor objects (§3.42), each of which provides information about a notification provided by the tool component.

-If notificationDescriptors is absent, it SHALL default to an empty array.

 A tool might use the same identifier to refer to multiple distinct (although logically related) notifications.
 Therefore the id properties (§3.42.3) of the reportingDescriptor objects do not need to be unique within the array.

 EXAMPLE: In this example, two distinct but related notifications have the same id.
 They are distinguished by their descriptions and message strings.